GoblinArchives/LiminalHorror/Liminal Horror System/Rules Summary.md

 **CTRL:**  Willpower, charm & weird.

 **SAVES**
 Roll d20 equal to or under target Ability.
+The party at most risk in a contested action  makes the save.

 **HIT PROTECTION**
 **HP** reflects a character’s ability to avoid damage (both physical and stress).